-Contractor Name Legal Address City, State, Zip City, State, Zip Telephone Number Email Add dress Fax Number (if available) (30 ILCS 500).
-Vendors and potential conflict of ithe publicly available coended contracts.
-A pu desiring to enter into a contra nterest information as specifie ntract file.
-This Form A mus act with the State of Illined in this Disclosure Foot be completed for bid submit a 10K disc on 50-35 of the Illinois Procurement Cod- nois must disclose the financial information.
-Fig. 7.
-This information shall become part of the sin excess of \$10,000, and for all open closure (or equivalent if applicable) in satisfaction of the requ F FINANCIAL INFOR terms of ownership or o \$102,600.00 (60% of the distributive income share in ex cess of 5%, or an inter /07).
-(Make copies of an interest in the BIDDER (or its parent) in est which has a value of more than this form as necessary and attach a ments) pe or print information) , NAME: ADDRESS Type of ownersh nip/distributable income share: stock % or \$ value of o sole proprietorship wnership/distributable income sha Partnership are: other: (explain on separate sheet): ndicate which, if any, of the following on is "Yes", please attach additional pages (a) State employm ent, currently or in the previou us 3 years, including co ontractual employment of services.
-Yes No If your answer is yes, please answer each of the following question 1.
-Are yo u currently an officer or emplo yee of either the Capito ol Development Board or the Illinois Toll agency for which you are employed and your annual salary.

-2. Are you currently appointed to or employed by any agency of the State of Illinois?
-If you are currently appointed to or employed by any agency of the State of Illinois, and your annual salary exceeds \$102,600.00, (60% of the Governor's salary as of 7/1/07) provide the name the State
+Contractor Name Legal Address City, State, Zip Telephone Number Email Address Fax Number (if available) (30 ILCS 500).
+Vendors desiring to ent and potential conflict of interest informa the publicly available contract file.
+Thi er into a contract with the Station as specified in this Discles Form A must be complete company may submit a the Section 50-35 of the Illinois Procurement Cotate of Illinois must disclose the financial informationsure Form.
+This information shall become parted for bids in excess of \$10,000, and for all op 10K disclosure (or equivalent if applicable) osure Form Instructions.
+DISC CLOSURE OF FINANCIAL L INFORMATION FOR INDIVIDUAL (type or print info erequirements) ADDRESS Type of ownership/distributable income share: stock sole propriet % or \$ value of ownership/distribu · ship other: (explain on separate sheet): r "No" to indicate which, if any, of the following ny question is "Yes", please attach additional pag (a) State employment, currently of or in the previous 3 years, inc cluding contractual employment of services.
+Yes No If your answer is yes, please a answer each of the following Are you currently an o Highway Authority? officer or employee of either the the Capitol Development Board or the Illinois Tol YesNo any agency of the State of Illinois?
+If you are y of the State of Illinois, and your annual salary agency for which you are employed and your annual salary. \\\\ exceeds \$106,447.20, (60% of the Governor's salary as of 7/1/07) provide the name the State